Lucy Moss

-Lucy Amelia Nancy Moss (born 13 January 1994) is a British writer, director, and composer best known for co-creating the hit musical Six with Toby Marlow.
+Lucy Amelia Nancy Moss (born 13 January 1994) is a British musical theatre composer, lyricist, playwright, writer, and director best known for co-creating the hit musical Six with Toby Marlow.
 As director of most Six productions, Moss became the youngest ever female director of a Broadway musical at 26.

 For its West End run, Six was voted Best New Musical of the Decade by readers of WhatsOnStage and received five Olivier Award nominations.
 Nominated for a Tony Award for Best Direction of a Musical with Jamie Armitage, Moss alongside Marlow won the Tony Award for Best Original Score in 2022.

 Before theatres reopened in 2021, Moss directed the virtual benefit performance of Ratatouille: The TikTok Musical.
-Moss is directing a new production of Legally Blonde: The Musical at Regent's Park Open Air Theatre in London.
+In 2022, Moss directed a new production of Legally Blonde: The Musical at Regent's Park Open Air Theatre in London.

 Early life and education

 Moss grew up in Ealing, West London.
 Her father, Robert Moss, was a fund manager who died when Lucy was 14.
 Her mother Julie is a tax adviser.
 Lucy became interested in musical theatre and dance through her local ballet school.
 Lucy attended St Paul's Girls' School in Hammersmith, graduating in 2011.
 She attended Laine Theatre Arts for two years, during which she worked as a cage dancer at Cyberdog in Camden Market.

 Moss then attended Gonville and Caius College, Cambridge.
 Much of her focus was on feminist and revisionist history.
 During her first year, Moss co-directed the Cambridge Amateur Dramatic Club production of Road at the ADC Theatre, which led to her first meeting with Toby Marlow, who was in the audience.
 In 2015, she was an assistant director for Ajax440, a student play about game addiction, which Marlow appeared in.
-That year, she also appeared as a dancer in a Camdram production of the musical Rent, which featured Marlow and Zak Ghazi-Torbati in leading roles.
+That year, she also appeared as a dancer in a Cambridge University Amateur Dramatic Club production of the musical Rent, which featured Marlow and Zak Ghazi-Torbati in leading roles.